Yellowknife: Television

 No part of the Northwest Territories is designated as a mandatory market for digital television conversion; only CFYK-DT converted its main transmitter in Yellowknife to digital.

 On 10 August 2012, NASA announced that the section of Mars where the Curiosity of the Mars Science Laboratory mission landed would be renamed Yellowknife, in recognition of the city of Yellowknife.
 Yellowknife is usually where scientists start geological mapping expeditions when researching the oldest known rocks in North America.

+Film

+In 2026, Capitol Theatre was the only movie theatre in operation.
+In February of that year, its owner announced that their business had been struggling since the COVID-19 pandemic, and that they planned to not renew their lease and cease operations by the end of March.